 - 1. Members of the Council

 - a.
 President;

 - b.
 Vice-President of Operations;

 - c.
-Vice-President of Financial Affairs;
+Vice-President of Events and Programming;

 - d.
-Vice-President of Events and Programming;
+Vice-President of Academic Affairs;

 - e.
-Vice-President of Academic Affairs:
+Vice-President of Communications;

 - f.
-Vice-President of Communications;
+Vice President of Commuter Relations:

 - g.
-Vice President of Commuter Relations;
+Director of Events and Programming;

 - h.
-Director of Events and Programming;

-- i.
-Director of Communications:

-- j.
-Two First Year Representatives.

-- 2. The Council shall be assisted by committees, which are to be appointed and function as stipulated in these By-Laws.

-- 3. Elected and non-voting members of Council

-- a.
-The McLaughlin College Director to Y.F.S.

-- 4. Non-elected and Non-Voting Members of Council are:

-- a.
-Master of McLaughlin College (or delegate)

-- b.
-Academic Advisor of McLaughlin College (or delegate)

-- 5. Associates of Council hired by the Selection Committee are:

-- a.
-The Speaker

-- b.
-The CRO

-- c.
-The Secretary

-- d.
-The Orientation Chair(s) - e.
-The McLaughlin Sports and Recreation VP Athletics - f.
-The McLaughlin Sports and Recreation Director of Athletics - g.
-The Outreach Chair(s) - h.
-The Vice-President Financial Affairs - i.
-Resident Representative - 6.
-The MCC Selection Committee will select all Associates of Council, after the spring elections. - 7.
+Director of Communications; - i.
+Two First Year Representatives. - 2.
+The Council shall be assisted by committees, which are to be appointed and function as stipulated in these By-Laws. - 3.
+Elected and non-voting members of Council - a.
+The McLaughlin College Director to Y.F.S. - 4.
+Non-elected and Non-Voting Members of Council are: - a.
+Master of McLaughlin College (or delegate) - b.
+Academic Advisor of McLaughlin College (or delegate) - c.
+Speaker - d.
+Secretary - e.
+Chief Returning Officer - f.
+Outreach Chair(s) - g.
+Director of Financial Affairs - h.
+Vice President of Financial Affairs - i.
+Vice President of Athletics - j.
+Director of Athletics - k.
+Senior Student-Non-Resident (SNR) Representative - 1.
+SNR Communications Representative - m.
+SNR Representative(s) - n.
+Webmaster - o.
+DynaMACs Manager - p.
+Residence Representative - 5.
+The MCC Selection Committee will select all Associates of Council, after the spring elections. - 6.
 With the possible exception of the Speaker, the C.R.O., and the Vice-President of Financial Affairs, every Member and associate of Council shall be: - a.
 A student affiliated with McLaughlin College, - b.
 An eligible elector of M.C.C. - c.
-An undergraduate student at York University, enrolled in at least one course (or "half" course) both at the time of election and the fall/winter session for which the candidate has been elected. - 8.
-The Speaker, the C.R.O., and the Vice-President of Financial Affairs shall be a student at York University, and may not be a student affiliated with McLaughlin College. - 9.
-The Vice-President of Commuter Relations must be a student who does not live on the York University Campus. - 10.
-The two First Year Representatives must be students who are in their first year of study in a program associated with McLaughlin College at York University. - 11.
-No one person or member of the College can hold more than one position related to Council. - 12.
+An undergraduate student at York University, enrolled in at least one course (or "half" course) both at the time of election and the fall/winter session for which the candidate has been elected. - 7.
+The Speaker, the C.R.O., and the Vice-President of Financial Affairs shall be a student at York University, and may not be a student affiliated with McLaughlin College. - 8.
+The Vice-President of Commuter Relations must be a student who does not live on the York University Campus. - 9.
+The two First Year Representatives must be students who are in their first year of study in a program associated with McLaughlin College at York University. - 10.
+No one person or member of the College can hold more than one position related to Council. - 11.
 The procedure for resignation is as follows: - a.
 Any Member of Council may resign or give notice of intention to resign, either personally in a meeting of Council, or in writing.
-Any written notification shall be deemed to be addressed to the Speaker.
+Any written notification shall be

+- deemed to be addressed to the Speaker.
 When it is determined that the written notification is genuine, Council shall declare such seat vacated (or that it shall become vacant on some future day), as indicated in the written notification. - b.
 Despite subsection (12. a.), Council need not accept a Member's resignation while a motion of impeachment, suspension, or censure is pending, or while any investigation concerning that Member's conduct is pending. - c.
-Despite subsection (12. b.), Council shall not accept a Member's resignation if Council had reason to believe that such a Member was intimidated into resigning or otherwise determines the Member to be in an inappropriate state of mind and, in such a case, Council shall forthwith cause an investigation of the matter to take place. - 13.
+Despite subsection (12. b.), Council shall not accept a Member's resignation if Council had reason to believe that such a Member was intimidated into resigning or otherwise determines the Member to be in an inappropriate state of mind and, in such a case, Council shall forthwith cause an investigation of the matter to take place. - 12.
 As it relates to the McLaughlin Lounge; Council shall be responsible for the hiring of volunteers pooled from the McLaughlin community, who shall remain monitored and trained by the Vice-President of Operations and Vice-President of Commuter Relations.
 The duties of the Lounge Volunteers are outlined in By-Law #1.